RocketCommunicationsInc/astro-www/src/pages/design-guidelines/grid.md

 date: Last Modified
 layout: project:layouts/docs/docs-layout.astro
 title: Grid
+description: A grid system is a defined set of vertical columns and optionally horizontal rows based on time-tested principles of graphic design and layout.
 ---

-# Grid

-A [grid system](https://www.creativebloq.com/web-design/grid-theory-41411345) is a defined set of vertical columns and optionally horizontal rows based on time-tested principles of graphic design and layout.
-Ensuring a consistent grid system within your application and across all Astro applications creates a sense of continuity and relationship from screen to screen and app to app, even when the layouts between those screens may have dramatically different requirements.
+ Ensuring a consistent [grid system](https://www.creativebloq.com/web-design/grid-theory-41411345) within your application and across all Astro applications creates a sense of continuity and relationship from screen to screen and app to app, even when the layouts between those screens may have dramatically different requirements.

 ## Columns, Gutters and Margins